 Step 1: Laws of the Game Certificate

 In order to become a referee anywhere in Australia, all candidates must first complete the free online Laws of the Game (LOTG) Certificate, provided by Football Federation Australia.
 To access the site, please go to http://laws.myfootballclub.com.au and follow the instructions.
 This provides you with the basic introduction needed and gives you a better understanding of the laws of football.
 Even if you don’t want to become a referee, this free online course will help you explain why a free kick was given on the weekend.
 Please note that as the online course is provided by Football Federation Australia, all queries regarding the course should be directed to firstname.lastname@example.org.
 Please print this certificate once completed.

-Step 2: Level 4 Referee Course
+Step 2: Entry Level 4 Referee Course

 Upon completion of the LOTG Certificate, candidates can then apply for a Level 4 Referee Course.
 This is the first official accreditation level for referees under the Australian Officiating Development Schedule, and successful candidates are then eligible to referee junior football matches.